DylanWengUT/ace/README.md

   - payment
   - event gallery view
 - making it mobile friendly
+  - use side nav on small screens
 - making it beautiful
   - vibrant color
+  - movement with scrolling
+  - navigation highlighted
 - making it into a progressive web app
 - optimize performance